taniarascia/sandbox/README.md

 - [Dave](https://taniarascia.github.io/sandbox/dave) - I don't remember why this is here, but it seems important.
 - [Portfolio](https://taniarascia.github.io/sandbox/portfolio) - Web developer resume/portfolio example.
 - [Ghibli](https://taniarascia.github.io/sandbox/ghibli) - Studio Ghibli web app for learning how to connect to an API.
+- [Tab](https://taniarascia.github.io/sandbox/tab) - New Tab app for learning how to use local storage.